uktrade/lite-country-service/README.md

 A `CountryView` is currently very simple and consists only of a reference and country name.

+`/country-data`

+Endpoints for additional data maintenance.
+Currently only allow for updating the string array `synonyms`

+* GET `/country-data/<countryRef>` - view additional data for a single country
+* PUT `/country-data/<countryRef>` - update additional data for a single country
+* DELETE `/country-data/<countryRef>` - delete additional data for a single country
+* GET `/country-data` - bulk view all country data stored in the service
+* PUT `/country-data` - bulk update data for multiple countries at once
+* DELETE `/country-data` - bulk delete all additional country data

 ## SPIRE integration

 The `SpireCountriesClient` is used to retrieve the country list and group data from a SOAP endpoint.
 This is populated into